roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "It should be no surprise that Angela and I were doing a lot together.
 I was her first.
 She was my second.
 We did what we could when we could, but it wasn't enough for either of us."
 I lowered my voice, and looked around, before taking another big sip of the rum-punch.
 I was starting to really feel it, which was good under the current situation.

  "We went down to Kaitlyn's beach house over Spring Break.
 David was supposed to have come with us, but they broke up a couple of days before we went, so she was alone.
 She was really bummed out about it.
 He didn't know it, but that weekend she had plans to give him her virginity.
 She'd even gotten on the pill, in case it became a regular thing.
 Idiot didn't deserve her.
 Kaitlyn was a little irritated that every time her parents were gone for even a few minutes, Angela and I were going at it, sometimes leaving her on watch, reminding her of what she was missing out on."
-Report_Story #4